Woodland Windows and Doors Blog

 Your old existing basement windows are likely to be made from wood or aluminum/metal.
 The glass is also likely to be discolored and leak air or water.
 Replacements will make a world of difference in the light emittance, comfort and performance.

 Today’s economical window choices are made from vinyl or fiberglass.
 You can choose a wood interior for a finished basement as well.
-Woodland recommends Thermal Industries Basement Hopper window for unfinished basements.
+Woodland recommends awning or slider windows for unfinished basements.
 Other brands like Infinity from Marvin or Marvin Elevate, both fiberglass windows are good choices for finished basement windows.
 See photo above.
-These windows come in awning, hopper, or glider styles.

 Do an internet search or walk into a big box store and you’ll see a wide variety of prices, just remember the cost of installing the replacement window will also include materials, renting tools and disposing of removed materials.
 If done by a professional, replacing a basement window can remain below $1,000 per window depending on many factors including the condition of the window frame, structural issues and window options.